homonto/ESPnow-MQTT-HomeAssistant-Gateway/README.md

 <h2>Power consumption and management</h2>
 To minimise the sleep current, the power for all sensors is drawn from one of the sensor's GPIO, so during the sleep time there is no current leakage.
-With the above configuration the sleep current is as following (measures with PPK2):
+With the above configuration the sleep current is as following (measured with PPK2):
 <ul>
   <li>ESP32-S  WROOM - 4.5uA
   <li>ESP32-S2 WROOM - 22.5uA